(The Angels Wanna Wear My) Red Shoes: Release and reception

 "(The Angels Wanna Wear My) Red Shoes" received positive reception from music critics.
 Pitchfork praised the song as "the catchiest pop song on My Aim Is True" while Rolling Stone praised the song's "knowing arrogance".
 Dave Lifton of Ultimate Classic Rock named the song as the 9th best Elvis Costello song, stating, "Rejection doesn't come more pithy than 'I said 'I'm so happy I could die' / She said, 'Drop dead' then left with another guy'".
 The Daily Telegraphs Martin Chilton named the song Costello's 21st best.

 James Honeyman-Scott of the Pretenders cited the song, alongside Nick Lowe's "So It Goes", as one of the inspirations for his jangly guitar sound.
 He explained, "They had this big, jangly guitar sound, which is what I'd been wanting to get into for a long while.
 All of a sudden the radio's on and there's this huge guitar sound coming out, like sending out a big Rickenbacker 12-string or something.
 And I thought, 'Ah, my time is here.'
 So that's what happened.
 And then I hooked up with the Pretenders."

 In 2011, Costello appeared on Sesame Street to perform a parody of "(The Angels Wanna Wear My) Red Shoes", entitled "(A Monster Went and) Ate My Red 2".
-In the song, Costello sings with Elmo, who is dressed in Costello's style, in a performance described by Huffington Post as "awesome".
+As a ravenous Cookie Monster consumes the titular scarlet number, Costello sings with Elmo, who is dressed in Costello's style.
+The performance was described by Huffington Post as "awesome".